Learn About The Law

-The commissioner may delegate such of his powers and authority to his deputies as he may deem necessary for proper administration of the division and may designate appropriate titles for his deputies and any of his employees.
-Any such delegation or designation made may be rescinded by the commissioner at any time.
-All such actions shall be in writing and of record in the files of the division.
-The acts of deputies performing such delegated powers and authority shall be of the same legal effect as if performed personally by the commissioner.
+The commissioner may delegate such of the commissioner's powers and authority to the commissioner's deputies as the commissioner deems necessary for proper administration of the division and may designate appropriate titles for the commissioner's deputies and any of the commissioner's employees.
+Any delegation or designation may be rescinded by the commissioner at any time.
+Written records of such actions shall be retained in the files of the division.
+The acts of deputies who have delegated powers and authority have the same legal effect as if the acts were performed personally by the commissioner.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.